 Getting started at Cogswell as an international student

-International students interested in long term study at Cogswell must complete the full application process.
+International students interested in long-term study at Cogswell College must complete the full application process.

 Once you have submitted your online international application, you will receive an email from a college admission adviser who will help guide you through the rest of the process.

-Below is a list of materials you will need to submit as a Cogswell freshmen international applicant.
+Below is a list of materials you will need to submit as an international applicant.
 Cogswell currently accepts F1 visas only.
 Get started early to allow time to process required documents for the United States Citizenship and Immigration Services (USCIS).
-International students may not enroll as part-time students.
-These documents can be submitted at any time to your advisor via email, standard mail, and in some cases, online.

 Submitting Your Portfolio

 A copy of your current valid passport

 After you've completed the online application and prepared your documents, you and your College Admission Advisor will need to arrange an interview.
 They will be happy to help answer any questions you have along the way.

 Upon receipt of your acceptance letter, you will need to submit your Enrollment Confirmation and your $500 deposit.
 Tuition is due before the first semester deadline.
 All tuition for each subsequent semester attended must be paid in full during that semester's registration.